-- Students should be introduced to the general concept of climate change and to the human activities influencing greenhouse gas emissions prior to conducting this module.
+- 1. Students should be introduced to the general concept of climate change and to the human activities influencing climate through greenhouse gas emissions prior to conducting this module.
 This module is appropriate for both earth and life science courses and can be used to either introduce or reinforce the specific climatic changes (e.g., increased precipitation) that are occurring in response to warming. - 2.
-Read the Top-Level Findings and Chapter 11 of Working Group II of the Intergovernmental Panel on Climate Change's (IPCC) Fifth Assessment Report, the World Health Organization's Climate and Health Global Overview, and decide whether you would like to cover all categories of climate impacts on health or focus on select categories.
-Chapter 11 covers specific examples of climate impacts on human health and can be useful as you plan your instruction.
-Notice the diagram on page 716 demonstrates three primary exposure pathways by which climate change affects health, including directly through weather variables, indirectly through natural systems, and pathways heavily mediated through human systems.
-Another resource available is The Impacts of Climate Change on Human Health in the United States: A Scientific Assessment (referred to as the 2016 Climate and Health Assessment), an evidence-based analysis which describes seven categories of human health impacts (chapters 2-8).
+Read the Executive Summary of the 2016 Climate and Health Assessment and/or review the online report and decide whether you want to cover all seven categories of climate impacts on health (chapters 2-8) or focus on select chapters.
 The table provided on page 5 of the Executive Summary shows specific examples of climate impacts on human health and can be useful as you plan your instruction.
-The 2016 report builds upon the chapter on human health in the 2014 National Climate Assessment, and provides a foundation for the health chapter in the recent 2018 National Climate Assessment. - 3.
-Decide which sections of the background sources the students will read based on their reading level and/or the extent to which you want students to conduct background reading for this exercise.
+Notice the table categorizes seven climate impacts along with one more climate drivers (specific climatic changes), exposure pathways, and health outcomes. - 3.
+Decide whether students will read a brief 1⁄2 page chapter summary, the two-page brochure or the entire chapter based on the reading level of students and/or the extent to which you want students to conduct background reading for this exercise.
 This is an opportunity for students to cultivate their literacy skills. - 4.
-You will assign one group of students for each section of the readings you have chosen; determine how many students will be in each group and print one copy of the reading for each student.
-The readings will need to be downloaded as pdfs or by clicking on the relevant hyperlinks. - Top Level Findings, Working Group II, Fifth Assessment Report, IPCC
+You will assign one group of students for each chapter you have chosen; determine how many students will be in each group and print one copy of the reading for each student.
+The 1⁄2 page chapter summaries are included in the supplementary materials for this module while the other readings will need to be downloaded as pdfs from https://health2016.globalchange.gov/downloads or by clicking on the relevant hyperlinks.